Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 When it comes to design, recliner sofas tend to be limited in design options when compared to non-motion sofas, as designs tend to either be very modern or very traditional– with little in between.

 Is a reclining sofa good for your back?

 The short answer is yes, reclining sofas can actually help your back.
 While many think that sitting upright reduces the risk of back pain, sitting at 90 degree angles for long periods of time puts a lot of pressure on your back muscles.
-By sitting in a reclined position, you’re reducing the pressure put on your back– helpful in reducing back pain.
+By sitting in a reclined position, you’re reducing the pressure put on your back.

 Where should you place a reclining sofa?

 When deciding on placement for your reclining sofa, make sure to factor in space between your sofa and the wall for easy reclining.
 Some choose to place their sofa in the center of the room for a “floating” look, so that leaving additional space against the wall is not needed.

 When should you opt for a power recliner sofa over a manual one?

 When considering whether to purchase a power recliner or a manual one, consider your ability to plug your sofa into an outlet, as well as the strength and mobility of the people using the sofa.
 For some, it’s helpful mobility-wise to use electronic controls over manual ones.

 Additionally, electronic controls tend to be hidden in the couch, making them visually appealing.
 If this is important to you, a power recliner is your best bet.